alphagov/paas-tech-docs/source/documentation/deploying_services/postgresql.md

 When you force a failover, your PostgreSQL database IP address will change.
 The database's hostname will not change.
 You must configure your app to close all database connections to the previous IP address after forcing a failover.

-### Add or remove extensions for a Postgresql service instance
+### Add or remove extensions for a PostgreSQL service instance

-The following extensions are always enabled for Postgresql service instances:
+The following extensions are always enabled for PostgreSQL service instances:

 <div style="height:1px;font-size:1px;">&nbsp;</div>